 Even if a user figures out how to pass the KYC (know your customer) procedure and successfully registers on the exchange (which can actually take longer than a day), most likely he’ll face complexities in how exactly to purchase a digital asset or a cryptocurrency and how to further use it.
 A fewer number of existing exchanges provide good onboarding and explanation, however, these few are easier in use and are more successful.

 Transaction processing is another aspect that has to be well-explained.
-There should be a tutorial on wallet use, specification on how to use private and public keys, and what they stand for.
+There should be a tutorial on wallet use, specifications on how to use private and public keys, and what they stand for.
 It is important for a newbie to understand that not all the crypto can be purchased with fiat (regular USD or EUR) and that many transactions require ETH (Ether) to be in the wallet to pay transaction fees.

 Speaking about storage, this is a completely different challenge.
 Cryptocurrencies should be stored offline, in cold, desktop, or paper wallets, meaning just not online.
 This is more efficient in terms of security, however, mostly, users just keep their crypto in exchanges which increases the risk of theft or loss.
 Hence, a precise explanation, description of possible storage options, as well as tutorials should be provided within the chosen exchange for the user’s safety and ease of navigation.